drugaSzychta/K.N-King-notes-exercises/README.md

 * Chapter 21 – The Standard Library

-## The aproximate date of ending is 6 March 2022.
+## The approximate date of ending is 6 March 2022.